roddhjav/pass-import/README.md

 		More information may be found in the pass-import(1) man page.

-See `man pass-import` for more information on import process
+See `man pass-import` for more information.

 ## Installation